Hit and Run Accidents Injury Attorney Denver, Colorado

 The injuries one suffers from a motor vehicle accident are difficult enough to deal with.
 Add in the knowledge the driver of a vehicle didn’t have the decency to stop and help, thus committing hit and run, and you have even more emotional and mental anguish with which you must cope.

-In Colorado, being a hit-and-run driver is not only negligent, it’s a crime.
+In Colorado, being a hit-and-run driver is not only negligent, but it’s also a crime.
 As the victim of a hit-and-run accident, you have a right to pursue justice both in criminal court and civil court.
-An experienced Denver County car accident lawyer can help you in the civil court by fighting for the maximum compensation your hit-and-run accident case needs.
+An experienced Denver County hit-and-run accident lawyer can help you in civil court by fighting for the maximum compensation your hit-and-run accident case needs.

 Attorney for Victims of Hit and Run Accidents in Denver, CO

 Were you seriously injured or was your loved one killed by a driver who left the scene of the collision?
 Donaldson Law, LLC fights to get justice for clients in and around the Mile High City, including Boulder, Aurora, Lakewood, Arvada, Littleton, Thornton, Westminster, Longmont, and Centennial.

 Jennifer Donaldson is a Colorado hit and runs accident attorney with 30 years of civil litigation experience.
 Call (303) 458-5000 right now to have her review your case during a free, no-obligation consultation.